 - Now click on Check for updates button.

 Once the updates are downloaded, they will be installed as soon as you restart your PC.
 After installing the latest updates, check if the problem still persists.

-Solution 8 – Remove problematic software
+8. Remove problematic software

 The best way to fix that issue is to remove the application that is interfering with Windows.
-There are numerous ways to do that, but the best one is to use an uninstaller application.
+There are numerous ways to do that, but the best one is to use an uninstaller tool.

 This will ensure that your application is completely removed from the PC.
-By completely removing the application, you’ll prevent any leftover files or registry entries from interfering with your PC.
+By completely removing the application, you’ll prevent any leftover files or registry entries from interfering with your system.